Gateshead Talmudical College

 Gateshead Talmudical College (ישיבת בית יוסף גייטסהעד), popularly known as Gateshead Yeshiva, is located in the Bensham area of Gateshead in North East England.
 It is the largest yeshiva in Europe and considered to be one of the most prestigious advanced yeshivas in the Orthodox world.
 The student body currently (as of 2019) numbers approx. 350.
-Although students are mainly British, there are European, American, Canadians as well as some from South America, Australia and South Africa.
+Although students are mainly British, there are Europeans, Americans, and Canadians, as well as some from South America, Australia and South Africa.
 Most students are Litvish, but up to a third are Hasidic.

 History

-A group photo of the students and staff probably from the early 1930s.
+A group photo of the students and staff, probably from the early 1930s.

 The yeshiva was founded in Gateshead in 1929 by Reb Dovid Dryan, with the Chofetz Chaim serving as an active patron and appointing the original head of the yeshiva.
-The first rosh yeshiva and menahel (principal) were respectively Rabbi Nachman Landinski and Rabbi Eliezer Kahan, both alumni of the Novardok yeshiva network and both of whom had escaped Communist Russia religious persecution by escaping across the border from Russia to Poland.
+The first rosh yeshiva and menahel (principal) were respectively Rabbi Nachman Landinski and Rabbi Eliezer Kahan, both alumni of the Novardok yeshiva network and both of whom had escaped Communist Russia's religious persecution by escaping across the border from Russia to Poland.

-Originally, Rabbi Avraham Sacharov was designated as first rosh yeshiva, but Chief Rabbi Joseph Hertz asked William Joynson Hicks, the Home Secretary, to block Sacharov's immigration in an attempt to prevent the establishment of a yeshiva outside his jurisdiction.
-The attempt failed and Landynski, Sacharov's brother-in-law, was appointed instead.
+Originally, Rabbi Avraham Sacharov was designated as the first rosh yeshiva, but Chief Rabbi Joseph Hertz asked William Joynson Hicks, the Home Secretary, to block Sacharov's immigration in an attempt to prevent the establishment of a yeshiva outside his jurisdiction.
+The attempt failed, and Landynski, Sacharov's brother-in-law, was appointed instead.
 At its inception, Gateshead Yeshiva was seen as a branch of Novardok, officially sharing its doctrines, ideals and methodology and named "Yeshivas Beis Yosef" in common with other branches of Novardok.